Senior School

 IGCSE Curriculum (Years 10-11)

-All pupils study Maths, English and French as a core to their IGCSE curriculum.
+All pupils study Maths, English and French as a core to their IGCSE curriculum as well as Spanish and Sociales.
 They then choose a combination of five option subjects from a range of humanities, arts, languages and sciences.
-This allows for the exact number and combination of subjects to be individual and personalised according to each pupil’s abilities and interests.
+This allows for the exact number and combination of subjects to be tailored to individuals and personalised according to each pupil’s abilities and interests.